M-ZubairAhmed/Lifecycle-Android/README.md

-# Lifecycle-Android
+# Lifecycle of Android
-Android demo app for explaining android activity and fragment lifecycle.
+A simple demo android app for visualizing activity and fragment lifecycle.

+## Preview
+assdsdasdf

+### Ok
+assdfadas